CasperKristiansson/React-Whiteboard-Studio/README.md

 # React Whiteboard Studio

-A polished whiteboard experience built to showcase modern front-end engineering craft.
+A polished whiteboard experience.
 Draw blends a high-touch canvas interaction model with a thoughtful state architecture, local persistence, and a curated design system.

 ## Highlights